-When leaving the vehicle, always make sure the keyless ignition node is in the "OFF" mode, remove the key fob from the vehicle and lock the vehicle.
-Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+• Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the gear selector.

-- Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
-A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
-Interior heat build-up may cause serious injury or death.
+• Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
+A child could operate power windows, other controls, or move the vehicle.